0xmetaschool/Learning-Projects/Start Building on Core/2. Getting Started with Development on Core/Lesson 5 Setting up the Development Environment.md

-# Lesson 5: Setting up the Development Environment
+# Setting up the Development Environment

 Hey there, future blockchain builders!
 So, you're eager to dive into the exciting world of Core development, huh?
 Awesome!
 This lesson is your personal tour guide, walking you through setting up your developer toolkit and even deploying your first smart contract on the Core testnet.
 Think of it as building your own blockchain laboratory!
 Don't worry if this is all new to you – we'll keep it chill and explain every step so you can follow along with ease.